Won’t Start

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a defective heating element or thermal cutoff, or wiring that requires specialized diagnostic equipment.
+At this point, it’s best to contact a licensed appliance technician.
+For gas dryers, do not attempt work on the gas valve or supply line — that work is restricted to a licensed gas fitter in most jurisdictions.

-“`htmlHow Much Does This Repair Cost?
+How Much Does This Repair Cost?

 Most DIY parts for fixing a Maytag MEDC465HW that won’t start typically cost between $10–$80, depending on the faulty component.
 A professional service call for the same repair can run $150–$300 once labor is included.
 Tackling this repair yourself can save you $100 or more while getting your dryer back up and running quickly.

-“`Frequently Asked Questions
+Frequently Asked Questions

 Why won’t my Maytag MEDC465HW start even though it has power?

 A faulty door latch or thermal fuse is often the culprit when the dryer has power but won’t start.
-Check that the door clicks firmly shut and test the thermal fuse for continuity with a multimeter.
+Check that the door clicks shut firmly and test the thermal fuse for continuity with a multimeter.

 Could a tripped circuit breaker cause my electric dryer to not start?